Christ-Mind-Teachings/cmi-acol/_treatise/t4chap01.md

 the refinement of your minds, hearts and senses, not the reverse.
 Your ancestors have done you a great service.
-With the means they had available—in the chosen means of a chosen consciousness united in oneness with the Holy Spirit— they passed on, indirectly, all that they came to know.
+With the means they had available—in the chosen means of a chosen consciousness united in oneness with the Holy Spirit—they passed on, indirectly, all that they came to know.
 This indirect means of communication is the reason for the existence of churches, and these means too have served you well.

 1.20 But these indirect means of communication left much open to interpretation.
-Different interpretations of indirectly received truth resulted in different religions and varying sets of beliefs that, in the way of the time— the way of learning through contrast—provided contrast through dissent.
+Different interpretations of indirectly received truth resulted in different religions and varying sets of beliefs that, in the way of the time—the way of learning through contrast—provided contrast through dissent.
 The good in which one believed became the evil that another fought and in the contrast learning did occur and has continued to occur even unto this time.
 You have learned much of the nature of the truth by seeing what you have perceived as the contrast between good and